Description

 - The Galactic Survey (GS): covers an area of 1300 deg2 in the Milky Way plane in all 12 filters divided into two Galactic regions, the bulge and the disk.
 The first epoch of the GS will have the MS depth, followed by shallow 2nd and 3rd epoch data having exposure times of 1 s and 5 s, respectively, and only using the filters r, i and F660.
 Finally, the GS will obtain at least 25 more epochs at random cadence and over many years, at the same depth as the first epoch observations.
 These various exposure times will probe a large range of magnitudes, allowing the sampling of different stellar populations while the temporal aspect of the survey is suitable for the detection of variable sources.
 The GS is carried only during bright nights (Moon brightness > 80%).

-- The Variability Fields Survey (VFS): will perform observations with exposure times to be determined, repeated with a cadence that is set by the frequency of non-photometric nights, covering a number of fields already observed by MS. The exact strategy for the VFS is flexible to support the different strategies to detect variability.
-The VFS is suitable to detect variable sources, such as pulsating stars, cataclysmic variables, supernovae (SNe), eclipsing binaries, asteroids, AGNs, and to find and do follow-up of targets of opportunity.
+- The Variability Fields Survey (VFS): will perform observations with exposure times to be determined, repeated with a cadence that is set by the frequency of non-photometric nights, covering several fields already observed by MS. The exact strategy for the VFS is flexible to support the different strategies to detect variability.
+The VFS is suitable for detecting variable sources, such as pulsating stars, cataclysmic variables, supernovae (SNe), eclipsing binaries, asteroids, and AGNs, and for finding and doing follow-up of targets of opportunity.

 Back to Top